jhuboo/database/notes.md

 We need to modify our B+Tree since it only has one node right now.
 To fix that, we need some code to split a leaf node in two.
 After that, we need to create an internal node to serve as a parent for the two leaf nodes.

+***Splitting Algorithm***
+If there is no space on the leaf node, we would split the existing entries residing there an the new one (being inserted) into two equal halves: lower, and upper halves.
+(Keys on the upper half are strictly greater than those on the lower half.)
+We allocate a new leaf node, and move the upper half into the new node.